Are you new to Mountain Oak School? Here are some helpful hints for getting started.

 In order for children to come to school rested and refreshed, we encourage you to maintain a calm, orderly rhythm for going to bed in the evening and rising in the morning.
 Many parents find a regular nightly routine of story, song, for the young child or quiet conversation eases the child’s transition into sleep.
 Delete

-Kindergarten Entry – If your child is entering kindergarten this year, you will need to provide the office with the required documentation; birth certificate, immunization records or ‘Exempt from Immunization’ form.
+Kindergarten Entry – If your child is entering kindergarten this year, you will need to provide the office with the required documentation; Identity/ age verification, immunization records or ‘Exempt from Immunization’ form.
 Click here to download the forms.

 - Dress Code